matheuscscp/gke-metadata-server/README.md

 only when the tokens are issued, which is what caching tries to avoid.
 If your use case requires immediate revocation of permissions, then you should not use token caching.

-Tokens usually expire in 1 hour.
+Tokens usually expire in at most one hour.

 ## Disclaimer